CarlosG-05/React-Portfolio/README.md

 - Contact form or mailto link
 - Footer with social media icons

-Customize it further by adding sections like About Me, Blog, Resume download, etc.

 ---

 ## 🛠️ Technologies Used

 - **React** for core UI
 - **CSS / SCSS** for styling
-- Optionally:
 - react‑router for in-site page navigation
 - framer‑motion or react‑transition‑group for animations
 - FontAwesome / react‑icons for icons

 ---